Seagrass Ecosystem Accounting

 Step 1: Define the ecosystem accounting area and classify seagrass ecosystem types

 Delineate the geographic boundary of the national EEZ or sub-national coastal region to be covered by the account, following the spatial boundary guidance in TG-4.1 Remote Sensing and Geospatial Data Section 3.2.6.
-Within this area, classify seagrass meadows to the IUCN GET functional group M1.1, and where national circumstances permit, disaggregate by dominant species or depth zone as described in Section 3.1.1 above.
+Within this area, classify seagrass meadows to the IUCN GET functional group M1.1 and stratify by dominant species (e.g. Posidonia, Thalassia, Zostera, Halophila) as a default rather than where data permit, since species identity drives carbon, productivity, and service parameters.
+Disaggregate further by depth zone as described in Section 3.1.1.
 Document the crosswalk between any national classification and the IUCN GET to ensure international comparability.

 Step 2: Map seagrass extent using tiered approach

 Select the appropriate mapping tier (1, 2, or 3) based on available data and technical capacity (Section 3.1.3).
 For Tier 1, download UNEP-WCMC global seagrass datasets and clip to the national EAA.
 For Tier 2, acquire Sentinel-2 or Landsat imagery for the accounting period, apply water column correction algorithms, and classify seagrass using supervised classification with field training data.
 For Tier 3, integrate satellite imagery with acoustic surveys, UAV imagery, and diver transects.
-Validate all maps against ground-truth data and document accuracy using confusion matrices as specified in TG-4.1 Section 3.5.1.
+Where acoustic or diver survey data are unavailable for deep seagrass (beyond optical detection limits of ~10-15 m), document the estimated proportion of the EAA likely to contain deep meadows based on bathymetric and habitat suitability data, record the mapped extent as a lower bound with a quality-statement note, and where feasible apply a regional-study-based coverage correction.
+Validate all maps against ground-truth data and document accuracy using confusion matrices as specified in TG-4.1 Section 3.5.1, applying the TG-0.7 quality framework.

 Step 3: Detect changes in extent and populate extent account

 Compare opening and closing extent maps for the accounting period using change detection techniques.
 Classify detected changes as managed or natural expansions and reductions following Section 3.1.4, consulting with national marine agencies to distinguish managed interventions (restoration, dredging) from natural processes (storm damage, recovery).
-Record extent changes in the standard SEEA EA extent account table format (Table 4.1 of SEEA EA), ensuring that additions and reductions sum correctly to the net change in extent.
+Record extent changes in the standard SEEA EA extent account table format (Table 4.2 of SEEA EA—the ecosystem typology table is Table 4.1), ensuring that additions and reductions sum correctly to the net change in extent.
+Eutrophication-related decline and other anthropogenic pressure-driven loss should be mapped to the appropriate standard category (typically "Other reductions—degradation") with a supplementary memorandum row showing the pressure sub-component for policy analysis.

 Step 4: Measure condition variables and derive indicators

 Select a representative sample of seagrass meadows stratified by species type, depth, and pressure exposure.
 At each site, measure the minimum condition variables specified in Table 3.2.1 (percent cover, shoot density, canopy height, epiphyte load, species diversity) using standardised field protocols.
 Establish reference condition values from protected sites, historical records, or scientific literature following Section 3.2.2.
-Calculate condition indicators for each variable using the linear transformation formula: Indicator = (V - VL) / (VH - VL), where V is the observed value, VH is the high reference level, and VL is the low reference level.
-Optionally aggregate indicators into a composite condition index using equal weights or expert-weighted averages.
+Condition variables are normalised using the standard formula defined in TG-2.1 Biophysical Indicators for Ocean Accounts Section 3.4.1; tag each variable as standard or inverse in a direction column before applying the formula.
+Optionally aggregate indicators into a composite condition index using one of the four documented approaches in Section 3.2.4; equal weighting is an acceptable documented default where expert weights are unavailable, with the dominant structural indicator (shoot density or cover) anchoring the composite.

 Step 5: Quantify ecosystem service flows in physical units